alefore/weblog/ten-years-of-edge.md

 A new cycle begins.

 #### Background Thinking

+> Powdery snow, birches washed white.
+> On a twig, a twinkle: a yellow tit chirps.
+Was it really there?

 What triggers the periods of intense focus?
 What enables the fast progress on areas I previously considered out of reach?